-- Encrypted InnoDB undo logs are supported by MySQL Enterprise Backup.
-The encrypted undo tablespaces are handled the same way as the encrypted tablespaces for InnoDB tables. - Encrypted InnoDB redo logs are supported by MySQL Enterprise Backup.
-The encrypted redo tablespaces are handled the same way as the encrypted tablespaces for InnoDB tables. - Backing up and restoring encrypted InnoDB tables created using the keyring components are supported by MySQL Enterprise Backup.
+- Encrypted InnoDB undo logs are supported by MySQL Enterprise Backup only for release 8.0.16 and later.
+The encrypted undo tablespaces are handled the same way as the encrypted tablespaces for InnoDB tables. - Encrypted InnoDB redo logs are supported by MySQL Enterprise Backup only for release 8.0.17 and later.
+The encrypted redo tablespaces are handled the same way as the encrypted tablespaces for InnoDB tables. - Backing up and restoring encrypted InnoDB tables created using the keyring components are supported by MySQL Enterprise Backup only for release 8.0.26 and later.